 Definition: Automated calculation to show the occupational density of the lease.
 Calculation: Usable Office Area divided by the number of occupied work-points in a tenancy.
-Format: Data Auto Total: Positive value, whole Australian dollars [\$nn,nnn,nnn]
+Format: Square metres: [nn,nnn.nn]

-Advertising 2.4
+5.2.4.
+Advertising

-The advertising tab provides a place where Entities can list vacant work points and office space.
+The advertising tab provides a place where Entities can list vacant work-points and office space.